ab599597/obol-docs/docs/run/prepare/test-command.md

 ## Test machine and network performance

-Run tests towards your machine and network, to evaluate their effectiveness for a Distributed Validator cluster.
-While Charon does not require highly performant hardware, the network connectivity of the machine it is running on should be good.
-In comparison, the beacon node requires not only good connectivity, but also performant storage with high input-output operations per second, enough memory and also good network connectivity.
-This test aims to address all those requirements and give a good overview of the system.
+Run tests of your machine and network, to evaluate their effectiveness for a Distributed Validator cluster.
+Distributed Validators need stable, low-latency, internet, a reasonable amount of RAM, and a highly performant disk drive for storage.
+This test aims to analyse these requirements to give an overview of the systems suitability.

 ### Pre-requisites